At a Glance

 ✨Show Your Passion for Making a Difference

-Make sure to express your genuine desire to help others, especially in the context of supporting individuals affected by hepatitis C. Share personal stories or experiences that highlight your commitment to making a positive impact in the lives of service users.
+Make sure to express your genuine desire to improve the lives of those affected by hepatitis C. Share personal stories or experiences that highlight your commitment to making a positive impact in the community.

 ✨Demonstrate Your Engagement Skills

-Prepare examples of how you've successfully engaged with stakeholders in previous roles.
-Highlight any workshops or training sessions you've delivered, focusing on your ability to connect with diverse audiences and facilitate meaningful discussions.
+Prepare examples of how you've successfully engaged with stakeholders in the past.
+Whether it's through workshops or one-on-one interactions, showcasing your ability to connect with others will be crucial.